IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/VMwareTemplateOnboarding.md

 - Save the collection and wait for the confirmation notification that the save was successful.

-## VMware template onboarding from Template-shared
+## VMware template onboarding from "Template-shared"
 1. Send a VMware "template onboarding request"** to the TechZone Support Team Complete a [webform](https://ibmsf.force.com/ibminternalproducts/s/createrecord/NewCase?language=en_US) or send an email to techzone.help@ibm.com